MultiplatformKickstarter/Adoptme/README.md

 Go to the [Documentation page](https://docs.multiplatformkickstarter.com) for all the information. (**WIP**)
 <br><br>

-PRO Template
+Need a different template?
 -----------------

-Do you need more?
-Adoptme is a good start but the **Pro template** have all you need to create professional apps without a hassle.
+Do you need a different use case?
+Adoptme Template is a good start but the are more **complete templates** that have all you need to create professional apps without a hassle.
-It includes more features, screens and components.
+Including more features, screens and components.
 Like:

 - Advanced CI (deployment)
-- A/B Component
+- RSS Component
-- Deeplinks
-- More Translations
+- Read and Download PDFs
-- Social Login
+- Built-in video-game
 - 3rd party integrations
 - **and more!**